fakej1nx1e/winscan/README.md

 ## Usage

+1. Download this repository (If your antivirus detect something, disable it, antiviruses are trash lol)
-1. Open `start.cmd`
+2. Open `start.cmd`
-2. Follow the prompts and wait until the repair process is completed
+3. Follow the prompts and wait until the repair process is completed
 - If you encounter any problems, please copy the entire `WinScanLog.txt` file to 'issues'.